oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Security Considerations {#security_considerations}

-## Mandatory digest computation of the revealed claim values by the Verifier

-ToDo: add text explaining mechanisms that should be adopted to ensure that

-Verifiers validate the claim values received in Disclosures by calculating the digests of those values and comparing them with the digests in the SD-JWT:
-  - create a test suite that forces digest computation by the Verifiers, and includes negative test cases in test vectors
-  - use only implementations/libraries that are compliant to the test suite
-  - etc.

 ## Mandatory signing of the SD-JWT

 The SD-JWT MUST be signed by the Issuer to protect integrity of the issued